The Schauder estimate in kinetic theory with application to a toy nonlinear model: Introduction

 It is worth mentioning that a conditional global smoothing effect for the Landau equation with moderately soft potentials has been recently obtained in \cite{hs} by combining the ingredients listed in Steps 1 to 3 above.
 Moreover, establishing such a global smoothing effect is in progress for the Boltzmann equation without cut-off with moderately soft potentials \cite{bootstrap}.
-For these two programmes to be complete, it is necessary to assume \emph{a priori} that some quantities such as mass, energy and entropy densities remain under control along the flow.
-Indeed, such a condition is necessary to prove, among other things, that the equations enjoy some uniform ellipticity and to establish good decay in the velocity variable.
+These works however assume \emph{a priori} that some quantities such as mass, energy and entropy densities remain under control along the flow.
+The \emph{a priori} assumption is necessary to prove, among other things, that the equations enjoy some uniform ellipticity and to establish good decay in the velocity variable.
 The interest of the toy nonlinear model \eqref{eq:main} lies in the fact that it is a nontrivial and physically relevant model for which \emph{unconditional} global well-posedness can be proven following such a programme.
 The main simplification of our model compared with the Landau equation is the lack of local conservation of momentum and energy; therefore the fluid dynamics on the local density, momentum and energy fields reduces to the heat flow in the fluid limit and avoids the difficulties of the Euler and Navier-Stokes dynamics.
 The results of this paper hence provide one more hint that the formation of singularities, if any, in the Cauchy problem for non-linear kinetic equations is likely to come from (1) fluid mechanics, or (2) issues with the decay at large velocities.